Bring a partner or friend—or come

 A: You’ll still be able to follow along with the post-class notes.
 While we don’t offer make-ups, the series is such a good deal that you’ll get tons of value even if you must miss a session or two.

-This workshop includes a preassignment and follow-along classes (lucky you!) to complete before we meet, so please budget at least five hours to prepare your homework in the weeks before the workshop.
+This workshop includes a preassignment and follow-along classes to complete before we meet, so please budget at least five hours to prepare your homework in the weeks before the workshop.

 Our in-person sessions will:

-+ Workshop the student experience in restorative yoga classes, so
++ Workshop the psychology and physiology of the student experience

-we can empathize with and serve our students better
+in balance poses, so we can serve our students better

 + Build your confidence in leading students of every age and level